+The seminar is about dissertation writing tailored to personality and values.
 For the first 30 minutes of the workshop, we review skills and tools for time management and productivity.
-In June, we will focus on our theme for this month: Mastering the Four-Hour Productivity Block.
-This topic is centered around significant amounts of research that people are most productive for about four hours a day.
+We focus on the theme of Mastering the Four-Hour Productivity Block.
 The second half of the hour is devoted to accountability, where each participant reports on their progress and goals for the week (e.g., “This week I’m going to finish the outline for Chapter 3.”)

-There are many dates offered because we hold a seminar every Monday, Tuesday, and Wednesday this summer.
+There are many dates offered because we hold a seminar every Monday and Tuesday.
 Participants attend one seminar every week.
 Consistent attendance is crucial for accountability because you have to show up and report to your peers how your progress looks.
 Since people try to attend the same seminar each week, we grow the community through continued contact.
-The seminars are held as scheduled on the website.

 In addition to the seminars, drop-ins are welcome at the Write-Ins every Thursday from 8 to 12 in UMC 425.